ctava-msft/ai-workshop/readme.md

 ## Prerequisites

-An Azure (external) subscription is required, where you can create an AI Project along with its AI Hub Resource, a Content Safety service, a new instance of Azure OpenAI, and an AI Search service.
+An Azure (external) subscription is required, where you can create an AI Project along with its AI Hub Resource, a Content Safety service, a new instance of Azure Service.

 ## Setup